Donald-Berthelsen/CS4348-Proj3/devlog.md

 It looks like I'll only need to read from blocks in 8 byte increments This means I can have another method to retrieve data at a given location in the block My next goal will be to read the magic number using these get block and get 8-byt methods

+[8:45]
+I have made my first attempt at a get_block method printing the result shows promising results
+I can identify the magic number, however it is offset 2 bytes from the start of the file I don't know the cause for this, perhaps the first 2 bytes are some kind of record keeping by windows or eLearning I could simply offset my file by 2 bytes to make space for these 2 bytes If I don't offset, I may not be able to read the index file properly I'll do the offset for now, and take a note to revisit this issue when testing on the CS machines As for the other deader fields, they look correct enough

+Now the next puzzle to solve is reading the rest of the blocks I am capable of reading blocks, the question is when to know to stop reading For this I think I'll look at the next block id field from the header and store it I'm 80% sure blocks are put in the file in increasing order It's not like I can open the index file in note pad and check it So to account for my uncertainty, I'll count how many blocks we read As opposed to reading the block id of the retrieved block